 Brad: I think we have time for probably one question?

 Speaker: Could you go ahead, you mentioned technical details throughout your initial defense

 John: Mm-hmm (affirmative).

 Speaker: Could you briefly summarize your work

-John: We were doing … We were looking at two approaches to a district: A continuous district or a discontiguous district.
+John: The principal one, as I recall … Again, human memory is a fallible thing, and I didn’t go through all my things.
+But, one of the real challenges … we were doing … We were looking at two approaches to a district: A continuous district or a discontiguous district.
 What we couldn’t get a handle on was defining boundaries.
 You know, whether justifying the big boundaries … That seemed to be too much for many people.
 Then, going with a discontiguous boundary trying to figure out how you would break that up … Not only determining the justification for the space it surrounded, but trying to come up with a justification for the things that were not included.

 And, so for a lot of reasons, it didn’t make sense to pursue it at that time.
 When you look at what’s gone on in the 10 years since, I think that … let’s say that really good things, it went on an excellent track.
 I understand why that was, but that was really … That’s what I mean by the language.
 We weren’t quite there yet, in terms of the technical nominations.
 For me, I think … and I still continue to think the big issue here, is that this holistic kind of approach … It’s interdisciplinary but its discipline kinds of research … Provides types of insight and data, and in fact, better historic interpretations.
 There’s so many things to be gained from it.
 It has a value, as Dr. Grussing was talking about, to bringing in natural resources.
 There’s much to be gained from this.
 But, in the time … you know it was…We did the best we could.
 Hopefully.